kanidm/kanidm/kanidm_book/src/installing_client_tools.md

 # Installing Client Tools

 > **NOTE** As this project is in a rapid development phase, running different release versions will likely present incompatibilities.
 Ensure you're running matching release versions of client and server binaries.
+If you have any issues check that you are running the latest software.

 ## From packages